scolapicchioni/blazor/Lab05/readme.md

 The client submits a request and receives a response from the application.
 Within the application we find the controller, which makes use of the Service we implemented in the *Backend.Core* project.
 The request comes into the application's controller, and read/write operations occur between the controller and the service.
 The model is serialized and returned to the client in the response.

 The **client** is whatever consumes the web API (browser, mobile app, and so forth).
 We aren't writing a client in this tutorial.
-We'll use [Postman](https://www.getpostman.com/apps) to test the app.
+We'll use [Swagger / OpenApi](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-6.0) to try the app.
 We will write the client in the following lab.

 A **model** is an object that represents the data in your application.
 In this case, the only model is a Photo item.
 Models are represented as simple C# classes (POCOs).